haseeb-developer/haseeb-developer/README.md

 ---

-- 👨‍💻 Currently working at **Node Agency**, building beautiful, functional web experiences.
+- 👨‍💻 Currently working at **Node Company**, building beautiful, functional web experiences.
 - 🔥 Passionate about crafting **standout features** that turn ideas into impact.
 - 🌱 Always learning: **React.js**, **MongoDB**, **JavaScript**, **Shopify**, and more.
 - 🧠 Exploring new stacks, breaking limits, and coding with soul.